rotki/rotki/docs/api.rst

    :resjsonarr string amount: The amount related to the event
    :resjsonarr string asset: Asset involved in the event
    :resjsonarr string event_type: Type of event.
 Can be `income`, `staking receive asset`, `staking deposit asset` or `staking remove asset`
+   :resjsonarr string message: It won't be empty if the query to external services fails for some reason.
    :statuscode 200: Events are succesfully returned
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.